sean-atkinson/elist_ecommerce_analysis/README.md

 <img width="750" alt="image" src="https://imgur.com/MUw8TKL.png">

-More detailed analysis can be found in <a href="https://github.com/sean-atkinson/elist_ecommerce_analysis/blob/main/excel/elist_orders_case_study.xlsx">this Excel workbook</a>.
+More detailed analysis can be found in <a href="https://github.com/sean-atkinson/elist_ecommerce_analysis/blob/main/excel/elist_orders_case_study.xlsx">this Excel workbook that you can download here</a>.

 <a id='section_3'></a>
 # Part 2: Targeted Insights (SQL)